city17org/tarsnaps/README.md

 The maximum number of stored archives can be set individually for the daily, weekly, and monthly backups by specifying the
 *max*
-value.
+value for each.
-If the number of stored archives exceeds this value then the oldest are removed first.
+Once the number of stored archives exceeds this value the oldest are deleted first.

 If
 *max*
-if not defined then all archives are retained.
+if not defined, then all archives are stored.
 If
 *max*
 is defined as
 **0**
-then the backup, if applicable, is not taken and any stored archives removed.
+then the backup, if applicable, is not taken and any stored archives are deleted.
 If all values for
 *max*
 are defined as
 **0**
 then all archives created by
 **tarsnaps**
-will be removed, the user will be prompted to confirm this action before proceeding.
+are deleted, the user is prompted to confirm this action before continuing.

 The options are as follows: